fog-machine/tunnel-server/README.md

 ## Connecting You're First Tunnel

 This is just for testing purposes.
+The manager service handles all accounts and tunnel creation and destruction.

 This script will show you how to add a new tunnel and connect to it.
-You will need to get the key from the `~/api-key/jwt.key` file on your tunnel server.
+You will need to get the key from the `~/api-key/jwt.key` file on your tunnel server before doing starting.

 ```javascript
 // Sign a token